kabarton62/NetworkingLabs/router_troubleshooting/lab1_practice/Lab_Instructions.md

 lo               127.0.0.1/8                       u/u
                  ::1/128
 ```
 Here, we see the problem.
-Interface eth1 is mis-configured.
+Interface eth1 is misconfigured.
 The interface is configured with the correct IP address (192.168.1.254) but the wrong subnet mask (/25 vs /24).
-We can look at the known routes for h101 and h102 using the **show ip route IP Address** command.
+We can verify this problem by looking at the known routes to h101 and h102 using the **show ip route IP Address** command.

 ```
 vyos@vyos:/$ show ip route 192.168.1.5